 I also love how Cairn keeps me up on what is new.
 If you’re someone who has been playing in the great outdoors for decades you’ve probably noticed how gear is constantly improving.
 The new version of something could be lighter or more comfortable or more durable.
 Sure, that old version you’ve been using for years may still work, but it might be time for something new and having it show up unannounced on your doorstep is a pretty good incentive to give it a try because odds are you’re not about to go buy a new one if the one you’re using still gets the job done.
 And, if something arrives that doesn’t suit your way of doing something, you just became someone’s best friend by gifting the new one to them.

 Take “double duty” gear.
 A lot of the gear Cairn sends is smaller items that are smartly designed, like one object built to perform the task of two or more items you’re currently lugging around on your trips.
-Consider the spork, the tent stake that works as a trowel, the trekking poles that work as tent poles.
-Ok, some of these don’t provide considerable weight savings (and so far, trekking poles have only shown up in Cairn’s premium Obsidian box).
+Consider the spork, the tent stake that works as a trowel, the trekking poles that work as tent poles (trekking poles have only shown up in Cairn’s premium Obsidian box).
 You might not make a separate trip to the gear shop just for those, but little things like these surprise you with the cool ways smartly designed gear can serve multiple functions.